filodb/FiloDB/doc/sharding.md

 #### Subscribe to Shard Status Events
 To subscribe to shard events, a client sends a `SubscribeShardUpdates(ref: DatasetRef)` to the `NodeClusterActor` (a cluster singleton).
-The `ShardCoordinatorActor` (child of cluster singleton) acks the subscriber request with a `CurrentShardSnapshot(ref: DatasetRef, latestMap: ShardMapper)`. `CurrentShardSnapshot` is sent once to newly-subscribed subscribers to initialize their local `ShardMapper`.
+The `ShardManager` acks the subscriber request with a `CurrentShardSnapshot(ref: DatasetRef, latestMap: ShardMapper)`. `CurrentShardSnapshot` is sent once to newly-subscribed subscribers to initialize their local `ShardMapper`.

 ```
 clusterActor !
 SubscribeShardUpdates(dataset)